Reversal of Opioid-induced Respiratory Depression

 Two dosing regimens exist for naloxone:

-• Higher initial dose regimens (for acute toxicity with severe respiratory depression / arrest) associated with drug misuse and dependence.
+- Higher initial dose regimen (for severe opioid-induced respiratory depression / arrest following acute toxicity / overdose).
+Associated with drug misuse and dependence.
 See below for dosing information.

-• Lower initial dose regimen (for acute toxicity with respiratory depression) for e.g. post-operative patients or patients on long-term opioid therapy requiring tailored reversal of accidental opioid induced respiratory depression.
+- Lower initial dose regimen (for acute toxicity with respiratory depression, in patients at risk of severe pain or acute withdrawal).
+For e.g. post-operative patients or patients on long-term opioid therapy requiring tailored reversal of accidental opioid induced respiratory depression.
 See below for dosing information.

 If response remains inadequate despite dosing guidance below, then review diagnosis and seek senior advice.